ChangeWindows/Content/desktop/14267.md

 - Fixes an issue where Windows would display the wrong storage capacity for the system volume

 ### Known issues
-- Upgrading to this build when using Hyper-V wih more than one vswitch or multiple virtual network adapters may cause your networking connectivity to be lost
+- Upgrading to this build when using Hyper-V with more than one vswitch or multiple virtual network adapters may cause your networking connectivity to be lost